What is Agoraphobia, and Can I Get Disability Benefits for it?

 Getting approved for Social Security disability benefits can be difficult enough if you have a condition that can be demonstrated through lab tests, like blood work and x-rays.
-What happens if your disability is psychological, like agoraphobia?
+What happens if your disability is psychological, such as mental illness like agoraphobia?

-Agoraphobia is an anxiety disorder that causes you to avoid places or situations that make you feel afraid or trapped.
-Sufferers often also have panic attacks as well, and a variety of other manifestations of the disorder are common:
+Agoraphobia is an anxiety disorder that causes you to avoid places or situations that make you feel afraid, trapped, embarrassed or helpless.
+Agoraphobia causes one to fear an actual or anticipated situation, such as being in crowds, using public transportation, or being in confined spaces.
+Those who suffer from agoraphobia often also have panic attacks as well, and a variety of other manifestations of the disorder are common:

 — Social symptoms, including the inability to handle being in crowded places or to function independently outside of your “comfort zone” without help from someone close to you, like a family member